sdslabs/slack-utils/README.md

 - Only javascript is pushed to npm
 - Coffeescript is a development dependency, so its not installed in production
 - `ws` and `request` are used for websocket and http API usage
+- You will need to set an API token in environment to run tests
+  + `export API_TOKEN=xoxb-4059276139-J54hTmEgjJGWa0FAKE_TOKEN`

 #Help Needed